lfjiang-cn/MSCAINet/README.md

 # Mutual Distillation Driven Dual-Space Matching for Visible–Infrared Person Re-Identification

 Welcome to use the code from our paper **"MSCAINet: Multi-scale Semantic Correlation and Affinity Inference Network for Visible-Infrared Person Re-Identification"**.
-We provide only preprocessing and training/testing scripts.
+**"Note:"**.
 The full model code will be released upon paper acceptance